 Telephone (England): 03000 501 501

 Some business rates relief for pubs is automatic in England.
 But, the rateable value must be below £100,000 to get the rate relief from the 1st of April 2018 to the 31st of March 2019.

 The local assessor works out the rateable value in Scotland.
 You should contact them to check their figures or to disagree with the figures used.

 Property in England gets rated as a self-catering property and gets valued for business rates if it is available for let at least 140 days of the year.

 Property in Wales get rated as a self-catering property and valued for business rates if (both):

 The VOA calculate the business rate based on the type of property, its size, the location, and how many people can sleep inside it.
 The term that describes how many people can sleep in the property is 'single bed space'.

 Note: The rules on business rates for self-catering and guest house accommodation differ in Scotland.

-Business Rates Explained for Small Businesses in the United Kingdom
+Business Rates Explained for Small Businesses in United Kingdom